BURN2 Rangers Manual

 How Do We Ranger?

-• A Ranger's focus is outside of him- or herself – it’s not about us.
+- A Ranger's focus is outside of themselves – it’s not about us.

 A Ranger's first reaction to most scenes is to do nothing.
 "Doing nothing" is an active process that we'll talk more about later.